Welcome to Elon!

 New Student Orientation Activities

-New Student Orientation activities will occur Friday-Monday.
-You will participate in a small group of 10-12 students and an Orientation Leader, an upperclass student who has been trained to give you all the information you will need to be successful at Elon.
+We’re developing a New Student Orientation experience for all new students that will include small and large group engagement opportunities.
+Activities will occur post Move-in on Friday, August 19 and go through Monday, August 22.
+You will participate in a small group of 12-15 students and an Orientation Leader, an upper-class student who has been trained to give you all the information you will need to be successful at Elon.
 Whether you are new to college, or just new to Elon’s campus, Orientation Leaders will make sure you feel confident and competent as you begin your Elon experience.

 You will also have the chance to meet with your academic advisor, the person who will work with you to help plan for coursework and experiential learning until you declare a major.
 Once you declare a major, you will be assigned a new academic advisor in that disciplinary area.

 In addition to making sure you are prepared to begin class and engage in academics at Elon, Orientation will help you learn about campus life and cultural values at Elon.
 Elon’s values a strong, inclusive community in which students understand the importance of different identities respectfully engage with each other across those differences.
-A full schedule will be provided at check-in.
+A full schedule will be provided at check-in in August.

 New Student Convocation